EPFLRocketTeam/ERTbot/README.md

 2. Add you API tokens
 Replace all of the ```YOUR API TOKEN``` place holder text with your API tokens.

-3. Make the script
+3. Make the script executable.
 ```bash
 chmod +x build_and_run.sh
 ```

+# Running
-4. Run the program with your new script
+Run the program with the script.

 ```bash
 ./build_and_run
 ```

 # Running Tests
-1. Uncomment Run test section in script
+1. Uncomment the run test section in script

 ```
 echo "Running tests..."